Winterreisender/webview-nodejs/README.md

 ```shell
 npm i webview-nodejs
 ```
-2. Copy `WebView2Loader.dll` to the working folder.
-You can find it in `libs/win32/x64/WebView2Loader.dll`
-3. Import Webview and use webview
+2. Import Webview and use webview
 ```js
 import Webview from "webview-nodejs";